merenlab/anvio.org/tutorials/interactive-interface/index.md

 After all, the interactive interface is just a fancy matrix visualization tool, where you can order your rows (items) and columns (layers) with dendrograms and you can augment the visualization with additional row/column information.

 The **manual mode** is often used to [display phylogenetic/phylogenomic trees](/tutorials/trichodesmium-tutorial/chapter-3/), in a similar fashion to other programs out there like iTOL.
 It is also used to [represent metabolic module heatmaps](/tutorials/fmt-mag-metabolism/#estimating-metabolism-for-these-mags).
-These are just examples, your imagination is the limit.
+These are just examples; your imagination is the limit.

 ### Launching the display